help our world one on one - the bridge to make a difference in one life

 Favorite Bible Verse: 'And we know that in all things God works for the good of those who love him, who have been called according to his purpose.' - Romans 8:28

-I was honored when asked to join the board in 2015 and am looking forward to serving along side the other people on the board as we strive to spread God’s love to the beautiful people in Africa, one on one.
+I was honored when asked to join the board in 2015 and it is a privilege to serve along side the other members on the board as we strive to reach out to vulnerable children through education, health care, and sharing God’s love, one on one.

 Favorite Bible Verse: 'For it is by grace you have been saved, through faith- and this is not from yourselves, it is the gift of God- not by works, so that no one can boast.'
 Ephesians 2:8-9